aolsenjazz/port-manager/README.md

 ![Depfu](https://img.shields.io/depfu/aolsenjazz/port-manager)
 [![Coverage Status](https://coveralls.io/repos/github/aolsenjazz/midi-port-manager/badge.svg?branch=main)](https://coveralls.io/github/aolsenjazz/port-manager?branch=main)

 Port manager simplifies interacting with MIDI devices by providing a layer of abstraction on top of the [rt-midi](https://www.npmjs.com/package/midi) API.
-Rather than interacting with individual input and output ports, pairs of input+output ports are grouped together and thought of as a single `Device`. `Device`s also provide convenience methods for interacting with the underlying ports.
+Rather than interacting with individual input and output ports, pairs of input+output ports are grouped together and thought of as a single device (`PortPair` in code).
+Devices also provide convenience methods for interacting with the underlying ports.

+### Features
+- Automatically couple input and output ports
+- Automatically distinguishes between ports with the same name; "APC" and "APC" become "APC0" and "APC1"
+- Invokes callbacks when list of available devices changes

 ## Installation